 - Nearly 150 Oklahomans are hospitalized each year for bicycle-related injuries.

-- In 2011, more than 300 pedal cyclists (including bicycles, tricycles, etc.) were involved in traffic crashes on Oklahoma roadways.
-More than one-third of these crashes involved children age 18 and under, and more than one-third occurred in a residential setting.
+- In 2015, nearly 350 pedal cyclists (including bicycles, tricycles, etc.) were involved in traffic crashes on Oklahoma roadways.
+Three out of ten crashes involved children age 18 and under, and more than 40% occurred in a residential setting.

 - National estimates show 15-25% of children wear a helmet while riding a bicycle.